Social inhibition: Over the lifespan

 Social inhibition can develop over a lifespan.
 Children can be withdrawn, adolescents can have anxiety to social situations, and adults may have a hard time adjusting to social situations which they have to initiate on their own.
-To be inhibited can change and be different for many.
+Inhibitions can change and be different for many.
 In many cases, inhibition can lead to other social disorders and phobias.

 Infants and children

-In infants and children, social inhibition is characterized by a temperament style that will have children responding negatively and withdrawing from unfamiliar people, situations and objects.
-In addition to cessation of play, inhibited children may display long latencies to approaching an unfamiliar person, signs of fear and negative affect, and security seeking.
-Avoiding behavior can be seen at a very young age.
-In one study, Fox and colleagues found that even at four months of age some infants had negative responses to unfamiliar visual and audio stimuli.
-The study was longitudinal; therefore, follow ups revealed that half the infants who had high negative responses continued to show behavioral inhibition through the age of two.
-Fox's longitudinal study reported that the expression of behavioral inhibition showed a small degree of continuity.
-Over time, the toddlers who were quiet and restrained continued the trend into childhood by being cautious, quiet, and socially withdrawn.
+In infants and children, social inhibition is characterized by a temperamental style that results in negative responses and the withdrawal from unfamiliar people, situations and objects.
+In addition to cessation of play, inhibited infants and children may display long latencies to approaching unfamiliar individuals, signs of fear, negative affect, and security seeking.
+Avoidant behavior can be observed at a very young age.
+In one study, Fox and colleagues found that even at four months of age, some infants had negative responses to unfamiliar visual and audio stimuli.
+The study was longitudinal; therefore, follow ups revealed that half of the infants who had seen to have high negative responses continued to show behavioral inhibition through the age of two.
+Fox's study reported that the expression of behavioral inhibition showed a small degree of continuity.
+Over time, the toddlers who were quiet and restrained continued the trend into childhood, being cautious, quiet, and socially withdrawn.
 The uninhibited control group of the same ages continued to interact easily with unfamiliar people and situations.
-There has also been a link between inhibition at childhood age with social disorders in adolescents and adulthood.
-Schwartz and Kagan found that in a longitudinal study from ages two to thirteen, sixty-one percent of teens who had inhibitor traits as toddlers reported social anxiety symptoms as adolescents, compared to twenty-seven percent of adolescents who were uninhibited in earlier life.
-However, not every child that has some withdrawn or inhibited behavior will be inhibited as an adolescent or manifest a social disorder.
+There has also been an observable link between inhibition at childhood age with social disorders in adolescents and adulthood.
+Schwartz and Kagan found that in a longitudinal study from ages two to thirteen, sixty-one percent of teens who had exhibited inhibitor traits as toddlers reported social anxiety symptoms as adolescents, compared to the twenty-seven percent of adolescents who were uninhibited in earlier life.
+Despite this, not every child that has exhibited withdrawn or inhibited behavior will be inhibited into adolescence or will manifest a social disorder.

-The caregiver alone is not solely responsible for inhibition in children; however, in some cases it can be a factor.
+The caregiver is not solely responsible for inhibition in children, however in some cases it can be a factor.
 Caregivers can affect the inhibition levels of their child by exposing the child to maternal stress during infancy and the preschool period.
-In addition, in some situations the child may simply have early manifestation of behavioral inhibition.
-There seems to be no parenting style that researchers agree on to be the best to combat social inhibition.
-Park and Crinic say that a sensitive, accepting, overprotective parenting is best to reduce the negative behaviors because it will allow the child to be themselves without judgment.
+In addition, some situations may have the child simply exhibit early manifestation of behavioral inhibition.
+There has been no parenting style that researchers have agreed upon to be the best to combat social inhibition.
+Park and Critic claim that a sensitive, accepting, and overprotective parenting is best to reduce negative behaviors because it will allow the child to practice self expression without judgment.
 However, Kagan hypothesized that firm parenting styles are better suited for socially inhibited children.
 Researchers supporting sensitive parenting believe that too firm of a parenting style will send a message to children that says they need to change.